dianomic/foglamp-south-mqtt-scripted/README.rst

 # foglamp-south-mqtt-scripted
 A south plugin that uses MQTT to receive messages via an MQTT broker from sensor.
-An optional script may be given, wriutten is Python, that converts the message into a JSON document.
+An optional script may be given, written is Python, that converts the message into a JSON document.

 If the payload of the MQTT is a JSON document with simple key/value pairs, e.g.